randyrossi/vicii-kawari/README.md

 NTSC(Old)    |1024 |524   |31.96khz   |60.99hz    |32.727 Mhz   |RGB/DVI
 PAL          |1008 |624   |31.26khz   |50.125hz   |31.527 Mhz   |RGB/DVI

+### More video stuff

 The DVI/RGB video modes are not standard and may not work with older monitors/TVs or capture cards.
 The 15khz modes require a monitor that can handle that horizontal refresh rate.
-If the device is configured for 15khz RGB output, DVI will not work.
+If the device is configured for 15khz, DVI will not work.

+The PCB has an unpopulated 10 pin analog header (1 +5V, 6 signal, 3 GND) that can wired to a monitor with a custom built cable.

+    +5V CLK GND RED GRN
+    GND VSY HSY BLU GND

+For 1080/1084-D monitors, a CSYNC option can be enabled to output composite sync over the horizontal sync pin.

+#### FEMALE 6-PIN PORT AS VIEWED FROM REAR OF 1084S

+       _______       Pin#      Signal
+      /   3   \      Pin 1     G  Green
+     / 2     4 \     Pin 2     HSYNC Horizontal Sync
+    |     6     |    Pin 3     GND Ground
+     \ 1  _  5 /     Pin 4     R  Red
+      \__/ \__/      Pin 5     B  Blue
+                     Pin 6     VSYNC Vertical Sync

+#### MALE 9-PIN PORT AS VIEWED FROM REAR OF 1080/1084-D (Analog RGB Mode)

+                     Pin  Name     Signal
+    _____________     1   GND      Ground
+    \ 1 2 3 4 5 /     2   GND      Ground
+     \_6_7_8_9_/      3   R        Red
+                      4   G        Green
+                      5   B        Blue
+                      6   I        not used
+                      7   CSYNC    Composite Sync (Enable CSYNC option in config) 8   HSYNC    not used
+                      9   VSYNC    not used

+    The x2 native width video modes work on 1080/1084 monitors (requred for 80 column/hires modes).

+A SCART adapter should be possible but has not been tested.

 ## How can I find out if my VGA/DVI/HDMI monitor supports the video?
 TODO : xrandr or windows equiv to test monitor